Aasuyadav1/PDF_RAG/README.md

 # PDF RAG (Retrieval-Augmented Generation) Application

-This is a TypeScript Node.js application that allows you to:

 1. Upload PDF files
 2. Process and index the contents using embeddings stored in a Qdrant vector database
 3. Chat with your PDF content using Google's Gemini AI

-## Features

-- PDF upload and processing
-- Vector embeddings with Google Generative AI
-- Semantic search and RAG using Qdrant vector database
-- Chat interface to query PDF contents
-- TypeScript for type safety
-- Express framework for handling HTTP requests

-## Prerequisites

-- Node.js (v16.x or higher recommended)
-- npm (v8.x or higher)
-- Docker and Docker Compose (for running Qdrant database)
-- Google Gemini API key

 ## Getting Started